 Table of Contents

-Dealing with the consequences of COVID-19 on society has resulted in increased loneliness, stress, anxiety, and depression for many young adults.
-In fact, an overwhelming majority of college students (85%) are experiencing increased stress and/or anxiety during these difficult times.
-In these challenging circumstances, students must be prepared with ways to cope with stress, anxiety, and other mental health concerns is at an all-time high.
+Dealing with the challenges presented by COVID-19 has resulted in increased loneliness, stress, anxiety, and depression for many young adults.
+At the beginning of the pandemic, an overwhelming majority of college students (85%) reported increased stress and/or anxiety.
+As a result, the importance of college students developing coping strategies to combat stress, anxiety, and other mental health concerns is at an all-time high.

 Impact of the pandemic on student mental health